quintuple-lained/nix-shit/README.md

 # dotfiles

-my current dotfiles, managed using nix.
+my current nix flake and some dotfiles, managed using nix.

+this is a fork of [Freja's stuff](https://git.sr.ht/~jat/dotfiles)

 ## license